-Frittata has got to be simplest, non-fussy egg-based dish to make.
-Almost any bits and pieces of meat, veggies and cheese can be thrown into it for a breakfast, brunch (or even dinner!) meal that’s both delicious and satisfying.
+Frittata has got to be simplest, non-fussy egg dish to make.
+Any bits and pieces of meat, veggies and cheese can be thrown into it for a breakfast, brunch (or even dinner!) meal that’s both delicious and satisfying.
 In this Spanish frittata I made and enjoyed yesterday morning, I added breakfast sausage links, sweet peppers, spinach and Cheddar cheese along with the standard potatoes to make it more substantial.
 And filling it indeed was!
 A couple of wedges at 8 AM and I was good and full until late afternoon.

 Sausage, Spinach, Peppers and Potato Fritatta Prep time:Cook time:Total time:Yield: 8 ServingsIngredients